amnahkhatun/frontend-prep-cheatsheet/README.md

         - DOM
             - preload scanner
             - While the browser builds the DOM tree, this process occupies the main thread.
 As this happens, the preload scanner will parse through the content available and request high priority resources like CSS, JavaScript, and web fonts.
 Thanks to the preload scanner, we don't have to wait until the parser finds a reference to an external resource to request it.
 It will retrieve resources in the background so that by the time the main HTML parser reaches requested assets, they may possibly already be in flight, or have been downloaded.
 The optimizations the preload scanner provides reduce blockages.
             - while the main thread is parsing the HTML and CSS, the preload scanner will find the scripts and image, and start downloading them as well.
-To ensure the script doesn't block the process, add the async attribute, or the defer attribute if JavaScript parsing and execution order is important.
+To ensure the script doesn't block the process, add the **async attribute, or the defer attribute if JavaScript parsing and execution order is important**.
         - CSSOM
         - render tree
             - Rendering steps include style, layout, paint and, in some cases, compositing.
 The CSSOM and DOM trees created in the parsing step are combined into a render tree which is then used to compute the layout of every visible element, which is then painted to the screen.